-Financial instruments that impact the Company's net income due to currency fluctuations include cash denominated in U.S. dollars.
-The impact of a Canadian dollar change against U.S. dollars on cash by 10% would have an impact of approximately \$0.2 million on net loss for the three months ended July 31, 2024.
+Financial instruments that impact the Company's net income due to currency fluctuations include cash and finance payable denominated in U.S. dollars.
+The impact of a Canadian dollar change against U.S. dollars on cash and finance payable by 1% would have an impact of approximately \$0.1 million and \$0.2 million, respectively, on net loss for the six months ended October 31, 2024.